Arkwright Primary School

 Intent- Why is English so important?

+At Arkwright Primary School our aim is for all our children to be independent, resilient and confident writers who enjoy the writing process.
 Achieving competence in English language is a vital part of the education of our pupils.
 All teachers play an important role in facilitating this.
-The overarching aim for English in our curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.
+The aim for English in our curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.

 Implementation